 Annual Passholders and guests staying at a Walt Disney World resort hotel receive complimentary parking when driving to Magic Kingdom, Epcot, Disney’s Hollywood Studios, or Animal Kingdom.

 Guests now have the option of paying an extra fee to park closer to the theme park and water park entrances.
-This fee is an extra $15 per vehicle.
+This fee is $45 per vehicle.

 Theme Park Parking

 The parking lot at Magic Kingdom is at the Ticket and Transportation Center, approximately a mile from the theme park entrance.
 Guests will either walk or ride a tram to the Ticket and Transportation Center.
 Security and bag check for Magic Kingdom is located at the Ticket and Transportation Center.
 After going through security guests need to take a monorail, ferry boat, or bus to the Magic Kingdom gates from the Ticket and Transportation Center.

 The parking lots at the Ticket and Transportation Center are divided into 2 sections: Heroes and Villains.
 The Heroes lots include: Woody, Aladdin, Peter Pan, Simba, Mulan, and Rapunzel.
 The Villains lots include: Zurg, Jafar, Hook, Scar, Cruella, and Ursula.

 Guests park at lots adjacent to the Epcot theme park.
 Lots are named Discover, Amaze, Journey, Imagine, Create, and Wonder.
 Guests may walk or take tram transportation to the Epcot entrance from the parking lots.